Lamden/docs/docs/develop/wallet_api/create_connection.md

 ### Updating Smart Contracts
 All the connection information can be updated by incrementing the the version of your request.
 This includes the smart contract name associated to the user's Linked Account.

-**Changing the smart contract of your DAPP should not be taken lightly and is not recommended.**  But the option is available.
+**Changing the smart contract of your Dapp should not be taken lightly and is not recommended.**  But the option is available.

 Here are some considerations you may want to make before changing the smart contract.
 1. Any associations the user's account address had to the previous smart contract will not carry over to your new one.
 This will cause your users to lose items or ownership they once had.
 If you are migrating from one smart contract to another, you may need to setup some initial state in the new smart contract to accommodate this.
 2. The user will be supplied a popup when you change the smart contract.
-They will have to approve the change manually even if your DAPP has <u>[Trusted Status](/docs/wallet/accounts_linked_create#make-account-trusted)</u>
+They will have to approve the change manually even if your Dapp has <u>[Trusted Status](/docs/wallet/accounts_linked_create#make-account-trusted)</u>
 3. It's important that you communicate the reason for the change to your users.
 Before they click "Accept Change" on the popup they will be instructed to look to you for a reason for the change.

 ```